mfkiwl/IntNavLib/README.md

 # IntNavLib

-This is my c++ integrated navigation library.
+This is my toy c++ integrated navigation library.
-The aim is to have modular pieces of c++ code that can e used in integrated navigation applications.
+The aim is to have modular pieces of c++ code that can be used in integrated navigation applications.

-Code is still WIP and not yet a true library.

 The code is inspired by "Principles of GNSS, Inertial, and Multisensor Integrated Navigation" by Paul Groves.